 For another versatile starch, you really can’t go wrong with white rice.
 It pairs with most cuisine types from Indian and Thai to Mexican and Mediterranean.
 You could make a batch of plain white rice or try our yellow rice with peas and corn which is highly customizable as well.
 We like it as a hot side dish or turned into a cold salad with tuna, cooked chicken or veggies, and tofu.

 If you like to keep it strictly grain-free or you’re looking for a more protein-rich starch, quinoa is the answer.
 Technically a seed, this little pseudo-grain can do (almost) everything rice can do so consider similar pairings.
 It also goes well on cold salads with fresh greens, fruit, and protein for filling and nourishing lunches.
+Recipe from Happiness is Homemade.

 Brown rice can be used in the same way you’d use white rice or quinoa throughout the week.
 Just choose your preference.
 Either way, you can’t go wrong with a big batch of cooked grains.
 No doubt, you’ll use it up and be glad you prepped it.
+Recipe from Kristine’s Kitchen.

 Spiced black beans are great for adding to salads, tacos, burritos and any other Mexican dishes you’d like to serve throughout the week.
 With easy prep and delicious results, this protein-rich side is fabulous for mixing and matching.